Migrating a normal instance

 Your instance has no dependencies on location; e.g. access to license servers, NFS, HPC or other location-specific servers / services.

-In addition, these instructions assume that storage and database migrations will be handled independently, as will dealing with any issues that arise from the IP and MAC address changes; see
+In addition, the instructions on our tutorial site assume that storage and database migrations will be handled independently, as will dealing with any issues that arise from the IP and MAC address changes; see

 This procedure needs sufficient VCPU and Instance quota to allow you to launch and run the old and new instance simultaneously.
 This is for safety.
 Please ask for a temporary quota increase if you need it.